Skip to main content

 As consumers' increase health awareness, more and more food service operations are expanding their selections of fish and shellfish.
 Their task is aided by the tremendous variety of high-quality fish and shellfish now avail- able.
 A variety of dry-heat and moist-heat cooking methods can be used with these products, and a variety of sauces and accompaniments can be served with them.
 Regardless of how they are served, care and attention are required in order to select, store and avoid overcooking fish and shellfish.

-This page titled 11.3: Moist-heat Cooking Methods is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marshall Welsh & William R. Thibodeaux via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.3: Moist-heat Cooking Methods is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marshall Welsh & William R. Thibodeaux via source content that was edited to the style and standards of the LibreTexts platform.